znjameswu/epgi/doc/design.md

 Reason: There does not exist an ergonomical way to shuffle the cached render objects.
 If we cache those half-finished render objects (along with suspend state in their path), we also need to force users to express how to shuffle them during a rebuild.
 Shuffling full render objects is already a difficult thing to implement!
 This is a deal-breaker.

 We would rather walk down to collect render objects everytime (which is an acceptable cost with the same time complexity and only degrades performance when suspended nodes are encounterred), than making our rebuild method completely unreadable.

+# Out-of-order unmount or in-order unmount?
+Out-of-order unmount each *subtree*.
+In-order detach each *nodes* within an unmounted subtree.

+Unmounted *subtrees* thrown during rebuild are siblings at best.
+They have no dependency between each other.